 The system is designed to warn and provide information to residents and agencies about impending floodwaters on major rivers so they can take action and prepare themselves before serious flooding occurs.
 The web site links to real-time river gage data and describes the local flooding homeowners can expect at different flood phases based on past flood events.

-The home elevation program assists property owners with the costs of raising the finished floor of a home above the 100-year elevation, substantially reducing the threat of future damage.
+Home Buyouts and Elevations in flood prone areas - The home elevation program assists property owners with the costs of raising the finished floor of a home above the 100-year elevation, substantially reducing the threat of future damage.
 Home buyouts provide a permanent solution to the risks and damages of repetitive flooding.

-Information about known hazards on the rivers of King County including maps and photos of projects containing large wood.
+Known Hazards in King County Rivers - Information about known hazards on the rivers of King County including maps and photos of projects containing large wood.

-Grants from a variety of sources are pursued to fund flood hazard reduction projects and programmatic activities that mitigate flooding problems throughout the county.
+Grants Program - Grants from a variety of sources are pursued to fund flood hazard reduction projects and programmatic activities that mitigate flooding problems throughout the county.

-Flood and channel migration hazard areas are identified and mapped.
-These hazard areas are regulated to limit or prevent at-risk development.
+Mapping, Floodplain Mapping and Channel Migration Hazard Mapping - These hazard areas are regulated to limit or prevent at-risk development.
 Since 1991, updated flood boundaries have been mapped on nearly 80 miles of river, and channel migration zones along 46 miles of river.